eriklumens/PolyTori/README.md

     $ cmake .
     $ make

 Then open `./bin/PolyToriApp` to run the program.
-Most of the functionality is at the moment in `application/src/main.cpp`, if you want to change how to program works you'll have to do it there.
+Most of the functionality is at the moment in `application/src/main.cpp`, if you want to change how the program works you'll have to do it there.